sergeisnitko/spf-newitemcallout/README.md

  * The user can see the hero button only if the user has permissions in current folder
  * You can set the dependencies of content types for creation in settings javascript file
  * There is an option to show or use standard link if the content type to create is only one
- * There is an option to show a loading gif on the page instead of grid with data before callut data is loaded
+ * There is an option to show a loading gif on the page instead of grid with data before callout data is loaded
- * There is an option that automatically reloads the page if the set of avalible content types updates.
-This option fixes the problem with avalible buttons in ribbon
+ * There is an option that automatically reloads the page if the set of available content types updates.
+This option fixes the problem with available buttons in ribbon
- * There is an option that updates current folders avalible content types by the *ContentTypes* param in options
+ * There is an option that updates current folders available content types by the *ContentTypes* param in options
- * The solution shows the extended buttons for creating office documents on document libraries if office web apps is avalible
+ * The solution shows the extended buttons for creating office documents on document libraries if office web apps is available
  * The solution works in SharePoint Foundation 2013, SharePoint Server 2013, SharePoint Online, SharePoint Server 2016
  * The solution has a localization for different languages.
 By default there is ru-ru localization and en-us (witch is by default)
  * The solution can work with enabled minimal download strategy feature